DnyaneshwariDhonde/Temperature_Converter_Software/README.md

 # Temperature_Converter_Software

-I’m excited to share that I’ve successfully completed and submitted my internship task for Prodigy Infotech! 🎉
+I’ve successfully completed and submitted my internship task for Prodigy Infotech! 🎉

 The task was to create a Python script that converts a given temperature between Celsius (°C), Fahrenheit (°F), and Kelvin (K).
 The script includes:
 - Functions for all possible temperature conversions.